Lagrangian Grassmannians, CKP hierarchy and hyperdeterminantal relations: Abstract

 \section{Abstract}

 \smaller{ This work concerns the relation between the geometry of Lagrangian Grassmannians and the CKP integrable hierarchy.
-For a complex vector space $V$ of dimension $N$, and ${\mathcal H}_N:=V\oplus V^*$ the associated symplectic space, with canonical symplectic structure $\omega_N$, the exterior space $\Lambda({\mathcal H}_N)$ is decomposed into a direct sum of irreducible $\Sp({\mathcal H}_N, \omega_N)$ submodules, and a basis adapted to this decomposition is constructed.
-The Lagrangian map ${\mathcal L}: \Gr^{\mathcal L}_V({\mathcal H}_N, \omega_N) \rightarrow \Pb(\Lambda(V))$ is defined by restricting the Pl\"ucker map to the Lagrangian Grassmannian $\Gr^{\mathcal L}_V({\mathcal H}_N,\omega_N)$ of maximal isotropic subspaces and composing it with projection to the subspace of symmetric elements of $\Lambda^N({\mathcal H}_N)$ under dualization.
+The Lagrange map from the Lagrangian Grassmannian of maximal isotropic (Lagrangian) subspaces of a finite dimensional symplectic vector space $V\oplus V^*$ into the projectivization of the exterior space $\Lambda V$ is defined by restricting the Pl\"ucker map on the full Grassmannian to the Lagrangian sub-Grassmannian and composing it with projection to the subspace of symmetric elements under dualization $V \leftrightarrow V^*$.
 In terms of the affine coordinate matrix on the big cell, this reduces to the principal minors map, whose image is cut out by the $2 \times 2 \times 2$ quartic {\em hyperdeterminantal} relations.
-To apply this to the CKP hierarchy, the Lagrangian Grassmannian framework is extended to infinite dimensions, with ${\mathcal H}_N$ replaced by a polarized Hilbert space $ {\mathcal H} ={\mathcal H}_+\oplus {\mathcal H}_-$, with symplectic form $\omega$.
-The fermionic Fock space ${\mathcal F}= \Lambda^{\infty/2}{\mathcal H}$ is decomposed into a direct sum of irreducible $\Sp({\mathcal H},\omega)$ representations and the infinite dimensional Lagrangian map is defined.
+To apply this to the CKP hierarchy, the Lagrangian Grassmannian framework is extended to infinite dimensions, with $V\oplus V^*$ replaced by a polarized Hilbert space $ {\mathcal H} ={\mathcal H}_+\oplus {\mathcal H}_-$, with symplectic form $\omega$.
+The image of the Plucker map in the fermionic Fock space ${\mathcal F}= \Lambda^{\infty/2}{\mathcal H}$ is identified and the infinite dimensional Lagrangian map is defined.
 The linear constraints defining reduction to the CKP hierarchy are expressed as a fermionic null condition and the infinite analogue of the hyperdeterminantal relations is deduced.
 A multiparametric family of such relations is shown to be satisfied by the evaluation of the $\tau$-function at translates of a point in the space of odd flow variables along the cubic lattices generated by power sums in the parameters.}